 Tab, Extended-Release: 6.25mg, 12.5mg

 May impair daytime function; monitor for excess depressant effects.
 May impair mental/physical abilities.
-Increased risk of next-day psychomotor impairment if taken with less than a full night of sleep remaining (7-8 hrs), or if higher than the recommended dose is taken.
+Increased risk of next-day psychomotor impairment if taken w/ less than a full night of sleep remaining (7-8 hrs), or if higher than the recommended dose is taken.
 Initiate only after careful evaluation; failure of insomnia to remit after 7-10 days of treatment may indicate presence of a primary psychiatric and/or medical illness.
-Cases of angioedema involving the tongue, glottis, or larynx reported; do not rechallenge if such reactions develop.
+Cases of angioedema involving the tongue, glottis, or larynx reported; do not rechallenge if angioedema develops.
 Abnormal thinking, behavior changes, and visual and auditory hallucinations reported.
-Complex behaviors (eg, sleep-driving) while not fully awake reported; consider discontinuation if a sleep-driving episode occurs.
+Complex behaviors (eg, sleep-driving) reported; consider discontinuation if a sleep-driving episode occurs.
 Amnesia, anxiety, and other neuropsychiatric symptoms may occur.
-Worsening of depression and suicidal thoughts and actions (including completed suicides) reported primarily in depressed patients; prescribe the lowest feasible number of tabs at a time.
-Caution with compromised respiratory function; prior to prescribing, consider the risk of respiratory depression in patients with respiratory impairment (eg, sleep apnea, myasthenia gravis).
+Worsening of depression and suicidal thoughts and actions (including completed suicides) reported in primarily depressed patients; prescribe the least amount of drug that is feasible at any one time.
+Respiratory insufficiency reported, mostly in patients w/ preexisting respiratory impairment; caution w/ compromised respiratory function, including sleep apnea and myasthenia gravis.
 Withdrawal signs and symptoms reported following rapid dose decrease or abrupt discontinuation; monitor for tolerance, abuse, and dependence.
 May cause drowsiness and a decreased level of consciousness, which may lead to falls and consequently to severe injuries (eg, hip fractures, intracranial hemorrhage).
 Zolpidem clearance is lower in women.